VillagerUnknown/VillagerCoin/README.md

 * currencyConversionMultiplier - The conversion value between currencies in the following order: Copper <-> Iron <-> Gold <-> Emerald <-> Netherite.
 (Default: 100)
 * maximumCoinStackSize - Maximum amount of coins in a single stack.
 (Default: 5000; Capped at: 1073741822)
+* enableCraftingMultipleToMaxCount - Allow crafting the maximum count when multiple stacks of coins are placed in the crafting table.
+(Default: false)
 * enableCoinFlipping - Allow players to flip a single coin for a heads or tails result.
+(Default: true)

 **Effect Coins**